kubeshop/testkube/docs/executor-ginkgo.md

 ### Add it to Testkube

-To add a Ginkgo test to Testkube you need to call `create test` command, We'll assume here that our test is in git repository.
+To add a Ginkgo test to Testkube you need to call the `create test` command.
+We'll assume that our test is in a Git repository.

 ```sh
 kubectl testkube create test --git-uri https://github.com/kubeshop/testkube-executor-ginkgo.git --git-path examples/testkube-api --type ginkgo/test --name ginkgo-example-test --git-branch main